-Day 20: Agra to Delhi
+Day 20: Agra - Delhi Meals: B, L, D

 This morning say goodbye to Agra and commence the 4-hour drive to Delhi.
 This afternoon visit Qutab Minar and Lotus Temple (from the outside).
 Sightseeing in the afternoon involves approximately 2 to 3 hours of easy walking.